73+ Essential Swahili Travel Phrases for Travelers to East Africa + Free Download

 3.5.
 Basic Swahili phrases for shopping

-Essential Swahili phrases for inquiring about prices, negotiating, and asking for sizes or colors are handy when exploring markets and boutiques.
+Essential Swahili travel phrases for inquiring about prices, negotiating, and asking for sizes or colors are handy when exploring markets and boutiques.

 ENGLISHSWAHILI